 The objectives of the Marine's Toys for Tots Foundation are to help less fortunate children throughout the United States experience the joy of Christmas; to play an active role in the development of one of our nation’s most valuable resources – our children; to unite all members of local communities in a common cause for three months each year during the annual toy collection and distribution campaign; and to contribute to better communities in the future.

 Missouri Military Memorial Foundation, A non-profit 501(c)3 organization, consists of a group of dedicated volunteers (family & friends of fallen military personnel) raising money to build a memorial for our fallen heroes of Missouri.
-This will be in downtown St. Louis, Missouri in front of Soldiers Memorial (location has been approved).
 Join us in creating something beautiful to remember our fallen soldiers, of Missouri, who were Killed in Action or a casualty of War during Operation Iraqi Freedom, Operation Enduring Freedom or the Desert Storm/Desert Shield Wars.

 In the 1920's the Gold Star Mothers created a memorial to honor the fallen soldiers from WWI.
 A bronze disc was cast for each fallen soldier and placed along Kingshighway in St. Louis, MO.
 In the 1980's due to the widening of the highway the memorial was destroyed.
 Members of Rollo-Calcaterra American Legion Post 15 rallied and saved many of the memorial plaques from destruction.
 Of the original 1,185 plaques, 752 were rescued.
 A new site for the plaques has been approved at Jefferson Barracks National Cemetery.
 Construction of the new memorial will begin once sufficient funds have been raised.